Help with the beginnings of a homestead in the Kootenays, Canada

 Fall:

-Mechanic, building, plumbing, electric skills are an asset, but not needed.
-For people that have no/low skills in any applicable area, a keen interest in learning and work ethic are needed!
+Garden, mechanic, or building skills are an asset, but not needed.
+For people that have no/low skills, a interest in learning is all that is needed!

 If I can find lots of help the plan is to get a young puppy in the fall! :)